NewthingAde/NewthingAde/README.md

 - 👋 Hi, I’m @NewthingAde
-- 👀 I’m interested in Web development and cloud computing.
+- 👀 I’m interested in data Science, Data Analysis, Machine learning, Web development and cloud computing.
 - 🌱 I’m currently learning Cloud Developer Nanodegree Program
 - 💞️ I’m looking to collaborate working on a variety of technologies including Web Development, cloud computing and deep learning
 - 📫 You can reach me on tunsanfc@gmail.com or +46736485099